-License for AI Services
+License for AI services

-If your AI service uses STIM-represented music — either for training models or generating content—you need a specific license.
+If your AI service uses Stim-represented music — either for training models or generating content — you need a specific license.

 AI technology has the potential to enable new and exciting business models based on copyright, a kind of creative explosion where hundreds of millions of people around the world can create music using these new tools.